mozilla-spidermonkey/call-ubench/README.md

 # call-ubench

-Microbenchmarks for wasm function calls
+Microbenchmarks for wasm function calls, collected from various sources.
+See run.sh for some rudimentary information.